iMashtak/par-impl/README.md

 cargo run
 ```

-On every transpilation files are removed from `target`, so to rerun generated project without messing with `cd` you my just run:
+On every transpilation files are removed from `target`, so to rerun generated project without messing with `cd` you may just run:

 ```bash
 cd . && cargo run